Dwight Peck's personal website

 Indomitabledotmulti.gif (1653 bytes)Winter 2008-2009.
 The best snow we've had in the Jura in a decade, and we nearly missed it.
 A great sigh of relief, and some protracted moaning, in early November 2008 as the Highlight of our Triennium, the 10th Meeting of the Contracting Parties to the Ramsar Convention on Wetlands, went off swimmingly in Changwon, South Korea.
 An exhilirating experience, all in all, and we got to learn a little about Korean culture as well, especially the fabulous mall adjacent to the convention centre.
 Kristin came along in November for a fortnight of castle-hopping in southwestern France, principally near Sarlat and Carcassonne, and discovering the cassoulet!
 But: then ensued a few medical issues -- fewer adventures in the most copious blanket of snow we've had in Switzerland in many years -- which brought Kristin back to Europe to make the chicken soup, with some days on Lago Maggiore in northern Italy for the sun and some walking tentatively about.
 Alison and Mark visited from their astronomical observatory in Chile for a few days in early April, a treat as always, and for the rest of the snowshoeing season, we were back on the hoof again with increasing vigor and enthusiasm.

 Fewer crowdsdotmulti.gif (1653 bytes)Summer 2008.
 One of the best yet (but we always say that).
-I counted only one day above 30°C (86°F), when we had to put the big fan on in the office and blew all the papers off the desk.
+We counted only one day above 30°C (86°F), when we had to put the big fan on in the office and blew all the papers off the desk.
 This is the year of the Conference of the Contracting Parties, coming up in South Korea in late October, so we're repairing grammar and aligning fonts and margins pretty much nonstop throughout the year, but we've snatched away some wholesome fun nevertheless.
 Kristin was here in May, and along with a little hiking about and sightseeing we got to spend some more time dashing around Rome (Italy) [Vatican museum, photo left] viewing improving cultural things and eating.
 Once the July deadlines were got over, Kristin came back in August for some long hikable weekends in the Bernese Oberland, first at the Pension Sonnenberg above Mürren over near the Eiger and Jungfrau and what not, and then at the Rosenlaui berghotel above Meiringen, also not too far from the Eiger, the Jungfrau, and what not.
 Now, just a little documentary torture for a few months and a kind of catatonic frenzy in Changwon, South Korea, for two weeks, and with any luck we'll be back here scanning the skies for snow by mid-November.
 And perhaps, with 25 leave days left for this year, some traveling as well.
 Click here, s.v.p.

 Oh, okay, thanks.